Skip to Main Content

 E. Sports Management (12 credits)

-• course - Sports Marketing
+• course - Entrepreneurship I

-• course - Sports Statistics
+• course - Entrepreneurship II

-F. Information Technology (12 credits)
+G. Information Technology (12 credits)

-• course - Business and Technology Perfect Together
+• course - Business and Technology: Perfect Together?

 • course - Introduction to Computer Science in Python